messageCross Icon

 What is Docker and Why Use It?

 Docker allows you to bundle your application and its dependencies into a single package, called a container.
 This means you don't need to worry about whether certain libraries or software are installed on the server; the container has everything it needs.
+When deploying a Node.js App on AWS, Docker acts as the ultimate bridge between your local development machine and the cloud.

 Benefits:

-• Consistency across development and production
+• Consistency across development and production:

-• Easy to deploy and scale
+• Easy to deploy and scale:

-• Isolated environments for running apps
+• Isolated environments for running apps:

 Why Use Nginx?